lromeraj/isbd-server/README.md

   3. All data sent from the socket will be written to a new file with a maximum fixed limit of `1024` bytes.
       - If this limit is exceded, the connection will be destroyed and the file will be removed.
   4. If the received data is within the limits, the connection will be gracefully closed.
-  5. A task will be created to analyze the file contents, if the file has a valid *Mobile Originated Message* it will be permanently stored inside the `MO_MSG_DIR` and renamed using the following naming convention: `<IMEI>_<MOMSN>.sbd`, otherwise the file will be removed.
+  5. A task will be created to analyze the file contents, if the file has a valid _MO_ message it will be permanently stored inside the `MO_MSG_DIR` and renamed using the following naming convention: `<IMEI>_<MOMSN>.sbd`, otherwise the file will be removed.

 # Proxy
 If you are going to expose this server to a WAN, it is recommended to use a reverse proxy in order to increase security, in this case we are using *HAProxy* with the following configuration: